-Sometimes we record information about third parties mentioned by you to us during any consultation or contained in letters we receive from other organisations.
+Sometimes we record information about third parties mentioned by you to us during any consultation, or contained in letters we receive from other organisations.
 We are under an obligation to make sure we also protect that third party's rights as an individual and to ensure that references to them which may breach their rights to confidentiality, are removed before we send any information to any other party including yourself.

 The NHS wants to give people better ways to see their personal health information online.
 We know that people want to be able to access their health records.
 It can help you see test results faster.
 It also lets you read and review notes from your appointments in your own time.
-In order to see this information, you will need to 'opt in' to this service.